Last fact-checked: 23 July 2020

 Botox is administered via small injections with a fine-needle syringe at the predetermined areas you and your practitioner have already agreed.
 It only takes a few minutes per area and the effects should be noticeable right away, although it will be a few weeks before the full effect is apparent.

-The effects last for around three months, but the more treatments you have, the longer the effects last.
+The effects remain for around three months, but the more treatments you have, the longer the effects last.

 Apart from a little redness and maybe some bruising and swelling which will subside within days, if not hours, you should be able to carry on with your normal routine immediately.
 Thus, you can head straight back after treatment or stick around in Tijuana to make the most of this lively border town.